fmoral2/parser/README.md

 - In the console will be a summary also explaining the steps of the system

-- When you run differente csv files the outputs will be new per run to not cause confusion and to keep it simple
+- When you run different csv files the outputs will be new per run to not cause data confusion and to keep it simple